 In an op-ed in the Omaha World-Herald, Chancellor Green announced that the state’s flagship university must “integrate diversity, equity and educational quality into our missions and operations.”
 The plan was then posted to the university’s website.

 He cites Professor Ibram Kendi’s definition of anti-racism to become “actively conscious about race and racism” and take transformative “action to end racial inequities” embedded into society.

 The plan, co-developed by faculty as well as diversity and inclusion administrators, implements a “comprehensive” review of faculty and staff hiring practices “in the context of race and ethnicity.”

 It also calls for “equitable and inclusive” recruitment workshops to be attended by faculty and staff serving on search committees.

 Under the “strengthening the curriculum” theme, the plan would “mandate a more rigorous and specific definition of diversity and to vet the current list of courses that count for that requirement, removing any that do not meet or exceed that more focused definition.”

 Additionally, the plan would potentially dismiss critical course evaluations.
 It calls for a review of course evaluations “for potential bias-driven discrepancies among female instructors, instructors of color, instructors who are socially marginalized in other ways, and all instructors who teach courses that mandate serious engagement with diversity.”

-Nebraska Governor Jim Ricketts criticized the plan as “ideological indoctrination” in a Nov.
+Nebraska Governor Pete Ricketts criticized the plan as “ideological indoctrination” in a Nov.
 18 news release: “From racially motivated hiring practices to harmful trainings, the University’s plan would inject Critical Race Theory (CRT) into every corner of campus.”